marinakolosova/PUjetID/README.md

 In the folder ScaleFactors, root files containing the scale factors and uncertainties are included.

-   * [PUID_80XTraining_EffSFandUncties.root](ScaleFactors/PUID_80XTraining_EffSFandUncties.root): contains efficiencies, mistag rates, and uncertainties for 2016/2017/2018 samples using the 80X training.
+   * LINK TO UL17 SFs: contains efficiencies, mistag rates, and uncertainties for 2017 UL samples using the 106X training.